 Vitamins and Minerals

 Peas contain plenty of vitamins and minerals that are essential to your pet’s health and well-being.
-Vitamins like A, B, and K help boost the immune system, improve eyesight, and allow blood clotting.
-Minerals like iron, zinc, potassium, and magnesium help your dog’s body develop properly.
+Vitamins like A and K and choline help improve eyesight, regulate the nervous system, and allow blood clotting.
+Minerals like iron, zinc, potassium, and magnesium help your dog’s blood, muscles, and nerves to function properly.

-See our full list of human foods your dog can eat here!
+- See our full list of human foods that your dog can eat!

-Peas are high in fiber which can help your dog stay regular and less likely to experience constipation and diarrhea.
-Fiber will also help your dog feel full longer, and it will be less likely to look for snacks between meals.
+Peas are high in fiber, which can help your dog stay regular and less likely to experience constipation and diarrhea.
+Fiber will also help your dog feel full longer, and they will be less likely to look for snacks between meals.

 How Do I Feed Peas to My Dog?